influxdata/influxdb-python/README.rst

 Support
 =======

-For issues with, questions about, or feedback for InfluxDB, please look into our community page: http://influxdb.com/community/.
+For issues with, questions about, or feedback for InfluxDB_, please look into our community page: http://influxdb.com/community/.

 Source code
 ===========

-The source code is currently available on Github (https://github.com/influxdb/influxdb-python).
+The source code is currently available on Github: https://github.com/influxdb/influxdb-python

 .. _InfluxDB: http://influxdb.com/